-- that all submission documentation has been completed to a reasonable standard by the proposing team and made available to the panel in advance of the meeting. - that proposals are compliant with the University's Academic Regulations.
+- that all submission documentation17 has been completed to a reasonable standard by the proposing team and made available to the panel in advance of the meeting. - that proposals are compliant with the University's Academic Regulations. - that modules are appropriately mapped to Programme Learning Outcomes. - that module content and its assessment strategy are appropriately aligned with the Module Learning Outcomes.